fedora-riscv/releng/docs/source/sop_fedora_media_writer.rst

 #.
 Install the remaining packages that are listed under PACKAGES variable in
    build.sh script.

 #.
-Export CERTPATH to the location where the .pvk and .spc files are located and
+Export CERTPATH to the location where the .pfx file is located and make sure
-   export CERTPASS to the password used in creating .pvk file.
+   its named as authenticode.pfx and export CERTPASS to the file that contains the password used in creating .pvk file.

 #.
 Run the build.sh script: